dwyl/flutter-bloc-tutorial/README.md

 },
 ```

-When the user submits the text,
+When the person submits the text,
 an `AddTodoEvent` is created with the new text.
 This is handled in `TodoBloc`,
 as we've shown prior.